Developing a vision for curriculum design

 Skills integral to the four purposes

 The four purposes are also underpinned by integral skills which should be developed within a wide range of learning and teaching.
 At the heart of these skills is the importance of learners recognising, using and creating different types of value.
-In this context, value means worth and importance in a range contexts, including financial, cultural, social and learning value.
+In this context, value means worth and importance in a range of contexts, including financial, cultural, social and learning value.

 These skills are noted below.